10 Swedish superwomen

-Samsioe has won the Skapa Award, one of Sweden’s largest innovation prizes, and is on both Europe’s and the world’s Top 50 Women in Tech lists by Forbes Magazine.
+Samsioe is on the Top 50 Women in Tech lists by Forbes Magazine, and in 2019, she was named 'Businesswoman of the year' by CEO Today magazine.
 In January 2020, Globhe was also awarded the Zayed Sustainability Prize for driving impactful, innovative and inspiring sustainability solutions.

 6. Kosovare Asllani – professional footballer

 Combining speed and technique, Kosovare Asllani always had the natural attacking instincts of a striker, a role she thrives in at Real Madrid.

 In Sweden’s national team, however, ‘Kosse’ has come to feature as the crucial playmaker while shouldering defensive responsibilities as well.
 Versatile and hard-working, Asllani boasts a World Cup bronze from 2019 as well as silver medals from the 2016 Rio and 2020 Tokyo Olympics with the national team.